People enjoy open space for physical, emotional and mental health. Remember to always be courteous. Don't forget to:

 Other Chautauqua Area Information

-Parks and Recreation maintains and accepts event reservations for the Chatauqua Lawn.
+Parks and Recreation maintains and accepts event reservations for the Chautauqua Lawn.
 303-413-7200

 Mesa Trail (6.9 mi; 410ft.) starts at the first turn at the top of Bluebell road (the emergency access road) that goes south from the trailhead.
 Long, sinuous, hilly and varied, it meanders south through forests and meadows beneath the Flatirons with connections to nearly all canyon trails along Boulder's Front Range.
 Near its southern end the Mesa Trail branches off twice to the Shadow Canyon Trail, but the main Mesa Trail goes eastward to end at the South Mesa Trailhead.